Pitometsu/ppx_implicits/doc/prop.md

 Safe.
 The output of Typeful PPX is again type checked by the compiler.
 Critical bugs in Typeful PPX should be found by this second type check.
-In the direct compiler modification, bugs in the typing layer tend to make the type system unafe and they are hard to detect and fix.
+In the direct compiler modification, bugs in the typing layer tend to make the type system unsafe and they are hard to detect and fix.
 This should also make users feel much easier to try new functionalities via Typeful PPX than the compiler patching.
 If still unsure, users can always print out the final output and verify what Typeful PPX actually does.